ThreatConnect-Inc/tcex/docs/src/batch.rst

 .. important:: The Batch module requires ThreatConnect version 5.6 or higher.

-The ThreatConnect |trade| TcEx Framework provides the :py:mod:`~tcex.tcex_batch_v2.TcExBatch` module to create, delete, and update both Groups and Indicator in the ThreatConnect Platform.
+The ThreatConnect |trade| TcEx Framework provides the :py:mod:`~tcex.tcex_batch_v2.TcExBatch` module to create, delete, and update both Groups and Indicators in the ThreatConnect Platform.
 The App developer can dynamically build a data objects and the Batch module will handle writing the data to the ThreatConnect API.

 External ID (xid)
 =================
 The batch JSON data requires a xid value for all Groups and Indicators.
-The XID is used internally in ThreatConnect for associations and for updating existing Groups.
+The XID is used internally in ThreatConnect for associations and for updating existing Groups and **must** be unique for the entire instance of ThreatConnect.

+The :py:mod:`~tcex.tcex_batch_v2.TcExBatch` module provides the :py:meth:`~tcex.tcex_batch_v2.TcExBatch.generate_xid` method to assist in generating 2 types of xid.
+The first type of xid is a unique xid based on UUID4.
+No input is required to produce a unique xid.
+The second type is a unique and reproducible xid value.
+This is the preferred xid type as it allows for the same unique xid to be generated on subsequent runs of the App.
+To generate a unique and reproducible xid either a string or array of value can be passed to the method (e.g., myapp-adversary-5 or ['myapp', 'adversary', '222']).

 For Interface 1 and 2 the xid is optional, if not provided or set to True a unique xid based off the group "type-name" or indicator "type-value" will be auto-generated.
 If xid is set to False a random xid will be generated.
 A string value can also be passed if the xid is a known value (e.g., the id field from an remote source).
 Passing in an xid when possible is best practice and allows Groups and Indicators to be easily updated.